• Skip to primary navigation

 • Add the popcorn to a large bowl.
 Add peanuts on top.
 Do not mix at this point.
 Set aside.

-• Heat the butter, brown sugar, corn syrup, and salt in a small saucepan over medium high heat.
+• Heat the butter, brown sugar, corn syrup, and salt in a small saucepan over medium-high heat.
 Bring to a boil, stirring until butter is melted.
-Reduce heat to medium low; cook, undisturbed and uncovered, for 5 minutes.
+Reduce heat to medium-low; cook, undisturbed and uncovered, for 5 minutes.

-• Remove saucepan from heat and stir in vanilla extract and baking soda.
+• Remove the saucepan from heat and stir in vanilla extract and baking soda.
 Be careful here because the baking soda will cause the caramel to boil up significantly.

 • Pour the caramel over the popcorn and peanuts; quickly stir to coat.